Philosophy of Language

 (10) “x wrote Waverley” is not always false (i.e at least one person wrote Waverley)

 (11) “if x and y wrote Waverley , x and y are identical” is always true (that is, at most one person wrote Waverley)

-(12) “if x wrote Waverley, x was Scotch” is always true (that is, whoever wrote Waverley was Scotch)
+(12) “if x wrote Waverley, x was Scott” is always true (that is, whoever wrote Waverley was Scott)

 Ludwig Wittgenstein came to read Frege and Russell out of an interest in the foundations of mathematics and went to Cambridge to study with Russell.
 He studied there, but left to serve in the Austro-Hungarian army in 1914.
 While being held as a prisoner of war, he wrote drafts of a text that many saw as the high-water mark of early analytical philosophy, the Tractatus Logico-Philosophicus.
 In it, he wrote seven propositions and made extensive comments on six of them, with extensive comments on the comments, and so forth.
 He laid out a parsimonious and ambitious plan to systematically realize Frege and Russell’s aspirations of analyzing the logical structure of language and thought.